Kapardheeswar/Auth_Screen/README.md

 # Auth_Screen
  For TZ
 ## Instructions
-1.Create a new branch and then code
+Create a new branch and then code
 #
-2.After coding send a pull request to me
+After coding send a pull request to me
+## OR
+Just code and push the code..
+#
+Any thing is preffered